UCSBCarpentry/2019-01-25-UCSBLibrary/_episodes/101-rstudio-intro.md

 countries through time.
 Can you read the data into R?
 Can you plot the population for Senegal?
 Can you calculate the average income for countries on the continent of Asia?
-By the end of these lessons you will be able to do things like plot the populations for all of these countries in under a minute!
+By the end of these lessons you will be able to do things like plot the populations for all of these countries in under a minute.

 ## Before Starting The Workshop